-Organic Chemistry 1
+CHEM 20806256 Organic Chemistry 1 Lecture

-Organic Chemistry 1 is the first semester of a two semester organic chemistry sequence.
-It includes the electronic structure and bonding of atoms and molecules; stereochemistry; acids and bases; oxidation and reduction; the nomenclature, reactions, and properties of the following classes of compounds - alkanes, alkenes, alkynes, alkyl halides, alcohols, ethers, and epoxides.
-Also included are the theory and interpretation of IR spectrophotometry and mass spectrometry.
-This course includes a three hour per week laboratory component as well as four hours per week lecture/discussion.
+The first semester of a two-semester organic chemistry sequence.
+Includes the electronic structure and bonding of atoms and molecules; the nomenclature, mechanisms, reactions and properties of the following classes of compounds - alkanes, alkenes, alkynes, alkyl halides, alcohols, ethers, thiols, and sulfides; instrumental (IR, NMR) methods of analysis and their interpretation.
+Includes a three hour per week laboratory component as well as four hours per week lecture/discussion.CrLfCrLfThe first semester of a two semester organic chemistry sequence.
+Includes the electronic structure and bonding of atoms and molecules; stereochemistry; acids and bases; oxidation and reduction; the nomenclature, reactions, and properties of the following classes of compounds - alkanes, alkenes, alkyl halides, alcohols, ethers, and epoxides.
+Includes the theory and interpretation of IR spectrophotometry and mass spectrometry.

-Organic Chemistry 2 Organic Chemistry 2 is a continuation of Organic Chemistry 1.
-It includes the theory and interpretation of NMR and UV-VIS spectrophotometry; the nomenclature, mechanisms, reactions and properties of alkadienes, aromatic, aldehydes, ketones, enols/enolates, carboxylic acids, carboxylic acid derivatives, amines, aryl halides, and phenols.
-It includes a three hour per week laboratory component as well as four hours per week lecture/discussion.
+CHEM 20806257 Organic Chemistry 2 Lecture

+Continuation of Organic Chemistry 1.
+Includes the theory and interpretation of NMR and UV-VIS spectrophotometry; the nomenclature, mechanisms, reactions and properties of the following classes of compounds alkadienes, aromatic, aldehydes, ketones, enols/enolates, carboxylic acids, carboxylic acid derivatives, amines, aryl halides, and phenols.
+Includes multiple-strip syntheses involving all organic classes of molecules.
+This course completes the lecture portion of 1-year long sequence of basic organic chemistry curriculum.